IEEE-MSB-CS/linux-workshop/Session-2/README.md

 # Linux Filesystem Hierarchy

--The root **‘/’** directory: top-level directory of the filesystem, contains all files required to boot system, contains all exeutables and libaries required to boot remaining filesystem
+- The root **‘/’** directory: top-level directory of the filesystem, contains all files required to boot system, contains all exeutables and libaries required to boot remaining filesystem

--The tmp **‘/tmp’** directory: contains temporary files created by system and users
+- The tmp **‘/tmp’** directory: contains temporary files created by system and users

--The home **‘/home’** directory: store files of users
+- The home **‘/home’** directory: store files of users

--The usr **‘/usr’** directory: contains binaries, libraries and source code for programs of user space
+- The usr **‘/usr’** directory: contains binaries, libraries and source code for programs of user space

--/usr/bin contains binary files for user programs.
+- /usr/bin contains binary files for user programs.

--/usr/sbin contains binary files for system administrators.
+- /usr/sbin contains binary files for system administrators.

--/usr/lib contains libraries for /usr/bin and /usr/sbin.
+- /usr/lib contains libraries for /usr/bin and /usr/sbin.

--/usr/local contains users programs that installed from source.
+- /usr/local contains users programs that installed from source.

--The etc **‘/etc’** directory: contain core system files like startup and shutdown shell scripts
+- The etc **‘/etc’** directory: contain core system files like startup and shutdown shell scripts

--The var **‘/var’** directory: Content of the files that are expected to grow can be found under this directory.
+- The var **‘/var’** directory: Content of the files that are expected to grow can be found under this directory.

--The sbin **‘/sbin’** directory: contains binary executable and linux commands
+- The sbin **‘/sbin’** directory: contains binary executable and linux commands

 # Navigating through the filesystem